This page contains affiliate links

 Eating out safely is not an easy question to answer.
 Always let your server know you need a safe, gluten-free meal.
 Express the seriousness of this.
 Try to order foods that are as naturally gluten-free as possible.
+Avoid cross contamination.
 Use your Nima Sensor to test foods you are unsure of.
 You can get $15 off a Nima Sensor Starter Kit at NimaSensor.com using my partner affiliate code, “GOODFORYOU”.
 (BTW, the Nima Sensor is one of my absolute favorite gluten-free products EVER!)

 Have you been ever been tested for food sensitivities?